EASTERN COFFEE

 The given numbers are average and may be different from the actual values.

-– Eastern Coffee contains a lot of antioxidants, more than tea or chocolate.
+– This Coffee contains a lot of antioxidants, more than tea or chocolate.

-– Eastern Coffee is the only coffee served with grounds.
+– Eastern Coffee is the only coffee served with its grounds.

 – The foam on the top of the cup is considered as an indicator of quality.

-Perhaps the oldest method of coffee preparation known to mankind, its roots going back to the 15th century, when coffee first made its way from its native Ethiopia to Yemen and then to Saudi Arabia.
-The Arabs discovered that coffee dissolves better in hot water, roasted coffee beans give the brew strength, and cracked beans give a rich flavor.
-Coffee prepared according to this principle is widely used today, especially in the countries of the Near and Middle East.
+Perhaps the oldest method of coffee preparation known to mankind, Eastern Black Coffee roots go back to the 15th century.
+Coffee first made its way from its native Ethiopia to Yemen and then to Saudi Arabia.
+The Arabs discovered that coffee dissolves better in hot water.
+Roasted coffee beans give the brew strength, and cracked beans give a rich flavor.
+Coffee prepared prepared this way is widely used today, especially in the countries of the Near and Middle East.

 Eastern Coffee is prepared in a special coffee maker, which is often called “Jazzve”, “Jazveh” or “Chezveh” is a Turkish word that is believed to be derived from the Arabic word “Jadhwa” meaning “Burning Wood” or “Coal”.